VA Disability Benefits for Epilepsy and Seizure Conditions

 - Twitching in arms or legs

 - Loss of consciousness or awareness

-- Psychic symptoms such as fear, anxiety, or déjà vu
+- Feelings of anxiety, fear, or déjà vu

 Prevalence of Epilepsy and Seizure Conditions in Veterans